+The Kangar

-The Malkangiri District, Kangar Valley Forest, and the city of Kanker, which was a Gond, or Kangar, kingdom in early times,77 are all relatively close to one another, in relation to the size of India, as shown on the map below.
-The names of all three places are derived from the name of the Kangar tribe or people.
-Since Malkangiri takes its name from the Kangar, we should expect the Kangar to be one of the scheduled tribes or castes of that district, but there is no tribe there by the name of Kangar, or by any of the many variant spellings of the name.78 The explanation for the absence of the tribal name Kangar in Malkangiri, is not that all the Kangar there have moved away, but that the Kangar inhabitants of it are now known by a different name, just as elsewhere other Kangar are now known by other names.
+In the east of India lie a forest, a district, and a city that are all situated close to one another, in relation to the size of the subcontinent itself, namely, Malkangiri district, Kanger Valley Forest, and the city of Kanker, which city was a few hundred years ago a Gond or Kangar kingdom.65 The names of all three places are derived from the name of the Kangar tribe or people.
+Since Malkangiri takes its name from the Kangar, we should expect the Kangar to be one of the scheduled tribes or castes of that district, but today no tribe resides there by the name of Kangar, or by any of the many variant spellings of the name.
+The explanation for the absence of the tribal name Kangar in Malkangiri, is not that all the Kangar there have moved away, but that the Kangar inhabitants of it are now known by a different name, just as elsewhere other Kangar are now known by other names.

-Behram Mehta, in Gonds of the Central Indian Highlands, writes:
+In Gonds of the Central Indian Highlands, Behram Mehta writes: